In this article

 Attorneys use depositions to predict how a testimony would proceed if you were to sit in front of a judge, so you want to do your best to be accurate and truthful.

-If you’re preparing for a deposition in your divorce case, here are 9 tips to keep in mind:
+If you’re preparing for a deposition in 2023 for your divorce case, here are 9 tips to keep in mind: